- Fermented Hummus

 Photo above: day two of ferment.
 It’s alive!

-½ cup cultured onion brine or other cultured vegetable liquid from a previous ferment, whey from a batch of live yogurt or milk kefir, or water kefir (in theory you could try kombucha, but I’ve never done)
+- ½ cup cultured onion brine or other cultured vegetable brine from a previous ferment, whey from a batch of live yogurt or milk kefir, or water kefir (in theory you could try kombucha, but I’ve never done)

-1-3 teaspoons chia seeds (optional, but blend in if it is too wet)
+- 1-3 teaspoons ground white chia seeds (optional, but blend in if it is too wet)

 I like to use dried chickpeas, so I measure out 250 grams (a little over a 1/2 pound/8oz) and soak them overnight in.
 Pour into a bowl or container, fill with water and cover.
 In the morning, strain and rinse the chickpeas.
 Bring a pot of water to boil, pour in the chickpeas and simmer for 1 1/2 hours.
 I’m totally lazy and ADD so I prefer to stick them in the crockpot and forget about them until I have time to get to them.
 Once cooked, strain the chickpeas in a colander and put all ingredients in a food processor (hold out the olive oil) and process until smooth.